domeleon/domeleon-docs/README.md

 Domeleon is a concise, modular framework, making it ideal for an LLM to digest and reason about.
 Even the entire code base with documentation easily fits inside its context window.

-When starting a Domeleon application, point your LLM inside Cursor or WindSurf to the [Domeleon LLM Prep Guide](./domeleon-llm-prep-guide.md) and tell it to follow the instructions.
+When starting a Domeleon application, point your LLM inside Cursor or WindSurf to the [LLM Readme](./llm-readme.md) and tell it to follow the instructions.
 This will create a folder `LLM/domeleon` that your LLM can refer to, containing:

 * The above documentation
-* The .d.ts files, that include the API signatures and jsdocs
+* The API signatures w/ jsdocs
 * The domeleon source code

-Then, when you ask your LLM to create a Domeleon app, it can do so from scratch with an extremely low error rate.
+Then, when you ask your LLM to create a Domeleon app, it can do so far more reliably.